danielMicallef/danielMicallef.github.io/_posts/2022-09-27-Timing-Your-Carbohydrates.md

 One question remains… **When should we refuel??!**
 In my last [post](https://rebmdsportsnutrition.com/Fuel-your-workout/), we went over the right nutrient for the right exercise intensity.
 So now we must tackle **the right nutrient at the right TIMING**.

 Nutrient timing is a very important subject for athletes.
 Failing to refuel at the right time, just like driving your car, will leave you without energy to perform.
-Here is my breakdown, in line with [national sports position statements](https://jissn.biomedcentral.com/articles/10.1186/s12970-017-0189-4), suggesting pre/during and post exercise nutrition timing.
-Today I will be focusing only on Carbs, and will be tackling protein and creatine in seperate posts (so stay tuned!)
+Here is my breakdown, in line with [national sports position statements](https://jissn.biomedcentral.com/articles/10.1186/s12970-017-0189-4), suggesting pre/during and post exercise nutrition.
+Today I will be focusing only on Carbs, and will tackle protein and creatine in seperate posts (so stay tuned!)

 ## Carbs
 For moderate to high intensity endurance (65-80% VO₂max) and resistance (3-4Sets, 6-20RM loads) workouts, the body relies on carbohydrates as a fuel source.